modxcms/fred/docs/Fred.md

     - Visual color picker, from predefined values
     - Type specific properties:
         - options - An array of colors; Example: `["lightcoral", "red", "black"]`
+- colorpicker
+    - Color picker
+    - Type specific properties:
+        - showAlpha - boolean to show alpha slider; Default: `true`
+        - options
+            - An array of colors; Example: `["lightcoral", "red", "black"]`
+            - Color can be either a `string` or an `object` with following properties:
+               - value - Real value of the color, will be passed to Twig
+               - color - Color that will display in the color swatch
+               - label - Label that will display in the color swatch
+- slider
+    - Slider input for numbers
+    - Type specific properties:
+        - min - **REQURED**; Minimum value of the slider
+        - max - **REQURED**; Maximum value of the slider
+        - tooltipDecimals: Number of decimals to show in slider's tooltip; Default: 0
+        - step: Number to increment slider's value; Default: 1

 ##### Example
 ```json